Fable3/SFND_3D_Object_Tracking/README.md

 Run several detector / descriptor combinations and look at the differences in TTC estimation.
 Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
 As with Lidar, describe your observations again and also look into potential reasons.
 ```

 ORB detector, BRIEF descriptor was one of the selected keypoint matching algorithm pair from the previous project.
 Frame 2 has a very high TTC value, 111.43.
-Here's an image with teal lines between matching points:
+Here's an image with cyan lines between matching points:
 <img src="images/orb_brief_02.gif" width="1242" height="375" />
 The ORB detector is limited to 1000 detected keypoints (instead of the default 500), but there're still too few keypoints on the preceding vehicle.
 Many of the keypoints are on the gray car in the right lane.